opengauss-mirror/docs/content/en/docs/Releasenotes/feature-introduction.md

     Rebuilds a unified parallel framework to replace the original parallel query framework and the distributed cross-node parallel query framework.

--   Supports interval partition.

-    Automatically creates partitions at a specified interval when the data inserted into a table in the database exceeds the existing range partition.

 -   Supports the sysdate data type.

     Sysdate returns the current date and time, which are the time zone and time of the Linux OS on a host machine where the database is located.